glebvinokurov/digitalhumanities/artefacts.md

 * Source URL: http://papermachines.org
 * Permissions: Free open-source
 * Creator and Affiliation: Jo Guldi and Chris Johnson-Roberson, metaLAB (at) Harvard
-* Tags: Advanced, data visualization, literary maps, text mining, plugin, Zotero
+* Tags: Data visualization, literary maps, text mining, plugin, Zotero

 Paper Machines is a data visualization tool that works as a plugin for the open-source bibliographic tool Zotero.
 Paper Machines can analyze bibliographic collections created with Zotero, apply various text mining processes, and export a wide range of visualizations, including word clouds, heat maps, or phrase nets.
 Tool discovered with TAPoR 3.
 The tool's name cleverly alludes to Derrida's *Papier-machine* (2001).
 The integration into a widely used open-source bibliographic tool makes Paper Machines a powerful tool that can be integrated into existing workflows.